ivanorot/CS530_Project3/README.md

 methodology to determine the grammer is explained more in the "Design Process" section.

+**IMPORTANT for Grading Purposes**<br />
+note to the grader: please specify which .txt file is to be read as the second command line arguement and make sure to include it inside the ./a3 directory;
+otherwise, our testing file will run as explained in the following.

 To run the program...

 >start up a terminal and open the directory where the source code is stored,